CodeCre8/datafurther-io-site/content/about.md

 * Loosely inspired by [Jekyll](http://jekyllrb.com/)
 * Primarily developed by [spf13](http://spf13.com/) on the train while commuting to and from Manhattan.
 * Coded in [Vim](http://vim.org) using [spf13-vim](http://vim.spf13.com/)

-Have questions or suggestions?
-Feel free to [open an issue on GitHub](https://github.com/spf13/hugo/issues/new) or [ask me on Twitter](https://twitter.com/spf13).

 Thanks for reading!